PrismLauncher/prismlauncher.org/src/download/linux.md

 Prism Launcher is avalible in the [pi-apps](https://github.com/Botspot/pi-apps) store as a deb install.

 NOTE: Only supports Debian/Raspbian/Pi OS Buster and newer and Ubuntu 18.04 and newer.
+*Debian based ARM packages are community-maintained, Prism Launcher is not responsible for outdated versions.*

 </div>